Sajal92/Forecasting-Insurance-Charges/README.md

 ```
 docker image build -t rover .
 docker run -p 5000:5000 -d rover
 ```
 * Go to your browser and type the url: <localhost:5000>
-* There you can enter inputs for rove
+* There you can enter inputs for rovers

 ## Brief Introduction
 Code has been developed using TDD approach in a OOP layout and supplied as a python package.